-UK electric vehicle mapping service Zap-Map has just unveiled Zap-Pay, a new service that enables EV drivers to use a single app to pay for charging across different networks.
-Engenie will be the first network available on Zap-Pay.
+UK electric vehicle mapping service Zap-Map has unveiled Zap-Pay, a new service that enables EV drivers to use a single app to pay for charging across different networks.
+Engenie will be the first charging network to join Zap-Pay.

 As the UK’s electric vehicle segment keeps growing and charging services and infrastructure are growing at a rapid pace on the British Isles, coherence and easy access play an important factor in keep electrification user-friendly.
 This was also noted by Rachel Maclean, UK Government Transport Minister, who said: “It should be as easy for drivers to charge their vehicles at public charge points as it is to pay for petrol or diesel.
 This is why I have made services, such as the one launched today, a personal priority as we transition to zero-emission vehicles.”

-Zap-Map already specialises in finding EV charging stations, making it a logical addition for the app to offer payment services to their more than 100k users, instead of requiring them to switch to whatever system the local charging provider is using.
-Engenie is to be only the first charging network to join in the app combiner.
-In their press release the company promises “It will be followed by a wave of network partners, including ESB EV Solutions, LiFe and Hubsta, in the autumn, all using a simple pay-as-you-go (PAYG) tariff.”
+Zap-Map already specialises in finding EV charging stations, making it a logical addition for the app to offer payment services to their more than 100k users instead of requiring them to switch to whatever system the local charging provider is using.
+Engenie is to be only the first charging network to join the app combiner.
+In their press release, the company promises, “It will be followed by a wave of network partners, including ESB EV Solutions, LiFe and Hubsta, in the autumn, all using a simple pay-as-you-go (PAYG) tariff.”
 Zap-Pay will be rolled out across other UK networks in late 2020 and through 2021.

 – ADVERTISEMENT –